Sprained Ankle Treatment

 Keeping You Active While Protecting Your Ankles

-When it comes to treating ankle sprains, it’s very important to strike a balanced approach.
+When it comes to treating sprained ankles, it’s very important to strike a balanced approach.
 Sprains that don’t heal properly—whether due to ignoring treatment entirely or returning to certain activities too quickly—are far more likely to be injured again.
 On the other hand, too much rest and not enough activity can be extremely frustrating for active individuals, and can also delay full rehabilitation.

 At Omega Medical Group (OMG), our treatment philosophy is geared toward keeping you as active as possible while still protecting the ankle during the healing process.
 Although you probably won’t be able to go “all out” in your favorite sport for a while, keeping you moving with low-impact or no-impact exercise not only helps you heal faster and maintain a higher level of strength and flexibility, but also keeps you feeling positive about your progress.